Supply Chain

 Participation in the Moratória da Soja (Soy Moratorium)

-NovaAgri participates in Moratória da Soja, an initiative launched by the Associação Brasileira das Indústrias de Óleos Vegetais (ABIOVE) and the Associação Nacional dos Exportadores de Cereais (ANEC) that aims not to procure soy produced in areas that were illegally deforested in the Amazon biome as a member of ANEC.
+NovaAgri participates in Moratória da Soja, an initiative launched by the Associação Brasileira das Indústrias de Óleos Vegetais (ABIOVE) and the Associação Nacional dos Exportadores de Cereais (ANEC) that aims not to procure soy produced in areas that were illegally deforested in the Amazon biome as a member.
 Its performance is highly rated in third-party audits.

 2BSvs Certification